arduino/docs-content/content/software/plc-ide/tutorials/plc-programming-introduction/content.md

 A **Jump** is a link to another **Step** of the chart.
 In order to make a loop you will need to use the jump to point the "init" step.

 The counter program should look like the following picture.
-Note the action inside the "count" Step: you can see a small "counter" text which is the action's name of the program done in Structured Text which code is the same as shown on the Structured Text section.
+Note the action inside the "count" Step: you can see a small "counter" text which is the action's name of the program done in Structured Text which code is the same as shown in the Structured Text section.
 ![Sequential Function Chart counter program](assets/SFCprogram.png)

 Here is a video doing that from scratch: